Portable Generator Safety Tips

 DO NOT immediately move a generator right after it is stopped.
 Wait a few minutes and let it cool down first.

 Electrical Connection And Safe Use Of The Generator

 DO NOT connect the generator in any way to the house’s wiring system or electrical system.
+You would need to use a whole house generator if that's the case.
 It can “back feed” into the power lines causing the voltage to increase by many thousand volts, deadly enough to fry circuits, burn appliances and surge lights and other connected items.

 DO NOT overuse or overload the generator while in use and use it within its permissible wattage limit at all times.